kubedb/docs/docs/guides/redis/sentinel/replacesentinel/overview.md

 6. `KubeDB` Enterprise operator watches the `RedisOpsRequest` CR.

 7. When it finds a `RedisOpsRequest` CR, it pauses the `Redis` object which is referred from the `RedisOpsRequest`.
-So, the `KubeDB` Community operator doesn't perform any operations on the `Redis` object during the upgrading process.
+So, the `KubeDB` Community operator doesn't perform any operations on the `Redis` object during the updating process.

 8. By looking at the target sentinel reference from `RedisOpsRequest` CR, `KubeDB` Enterprise operator removes current sentinel and add desired sentinel to the `Redis` object.
 Then it may delete the old `RedisSentinel` object if it is orphaned and user requested to remove it.